 Students from countries other than the United States are welcome at Bank Street Graduate School of Education.
 International students must meet the same admissions criteria as American students.
 They must also provide translations of transcripts and records, and validate that they have completed the equivalent of a United States bachelor's degree from a regionally accredited institution.

 It is extremely important that you apply on or before the priority application deadlines posted by Bank Street because considerable time is required for sending and processing credentials, making admission decisions, and arranging for passports and visas.
 For more information, you can access our resource guides on the bottom of this page.

 International Transcripts Evaluation and Translation

 All international transcripts must be translated and evaluated in order to determine whether your international academic credentials meet Bank Street's admissions criteria.
 A comprehensive course-by-course translation evaluation report is required to certify that you have completed the equivalent of a bachelor's degree.
 Bank Street accepts certified transcript evaluations from World Education Services.

-All students whose first language is not English, or who have received their prior education in a non-English-speaking university, must demonstrate proficiency in English by obtaining a score of at least 100 (Internet-based total) on the Test of English as a Foreign Language (TOEFL) or a score of 7 on the International English Language Testing System (IELTS).
+All students whose first language is not English, must demonstrate proficiency in English by obtaining a score of at least 100 (Internet-based total) on the Test of English as a Foreign Language (TOEFL) or a score of 7 on the International English Language Testing System (IELTS).
 Official score reports should be sent to Bank Street College.
 Our Institution Code is 2035.